 Adults will grow to a bit over 2 inches in length, with the males being slightly larger overall than females.
 They do not have barbels, which are whiskers from the mouth or nasal cavity, like other barbs.

 Ruby barbs are schooling fish that should always be kept in groups of five or more.
-They are less nippy than their cousin the tiger barb and are suitable for community aquariums with other peaceful fish.
+They are less nippy than the tiger barb and are suitable for community aquariums with other peaceful fish.
 Tetras, other barbs, danios, catfish, and gouramis can generally be safely kept with ruby barbs.
 Livebearers are also suitable tank mates.
 Ruby barbs make a nice contrast fish with schools of other vertically striped barbs, such as tiger barbs.

 Ruby Barb Habitat and Care